bolouie/Google-Play-Android-App-Analysis/README.md

 5. Which apps have the highest revenue.
 6. How much paid apps will recoup their development costs based on their sales revenue.

+View Jupyter notebook code and click Open in Colab (at the top).
+Once signed into your Google drive, you'll see the data visualisations produced with plotly.